yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 be excessive and hurt the conciseness of the model.
 A backwards selection technique that looks at AIC and adjusted-R-squared will penalize for additional variables and may allow us to have a more concise version of our model that predicts GDP.
+Furthermore, we will compare the above selection to a model selected via backwards BIC, which should result in a more parsimonious model that may prove more useful for policymakers.
+We intend to primarily use AIC, but if we find that the model is overly complex we will use BIC instead.

 ## Section 4.
 References